Complete Guide to the H1B to Green Card Process

 Start Your Green Card Process Today

-Your ability to attain a green card from an H1B visa can depend on the job you do, your skills, qualifications and education, and even your country of origin.
+Your ability to attain a green card from an H1B visa can depend on the job you do, your skills, qualifications, education, and even your country of origin.
 But regardless of these factors, the process can take a significant amount of time.
 If you are intending or thinking about living permanently in the US, it’s a good idea to talk to your employer or a good immigration lawyer as soon as possible.

 - 6 Ways to Find an H1B Visa Sponsorship